elichad/stfc-carpentries-workshops/organisers/email-archive-2022.md

 Subsequent regular contact between G and E omitted.
 E asks G for the up-to-date list of registrations every month or so until September, then more frequently as the first workshop approaches.
 G responds with the relevant spreadsheet.

 ---

+### Action: E to check with SSI that other people can spend & claim the SSI funding while E is on medical leave

 From: E
 Sent: 13 June 2022